piotr-machura/website/src/personal-server.md

 When multiple containers run on the same machine it is possible to connect them into a local network, managed by the docker daemon.
 Each container is assigned an Ipv4 address, allowing for communication.
 Docker also creates a **name server**, which resolves containers' names to their IP addresses.
-One can, for example, ping container named `name1` from container `name2` simply with `ping name1`.
+One can, for example, ping container named `name1` from container `name2` simply with `ping name1` (if the two reside in the same docker network).
 This mechanizm is useful for creating a **reverse proxy** that is also a container in of itself.

 ## docker-compose
-The `docker run` command usually requires a lot of arguments (names, bound volumes, networks, published ports, environment variables etc.).
+The `docker run` command usually requires a lot of arguments (name, bound volumes, networks, published ports, environment variables etc.).
 It also assumes some components to already be in place (eg. the used networks).
 This can make the process of deploying multiple dependent containers cumbersome, requiring multiple multi-line commands executed in the correct order.